Original air date: May 9, 1988

 - We've never found out what happened with the signal Remmick sent.

 - The Worf Effect: The possessed Admiral Quinn easily hurls Worf over a table.
-For what it's worth, Worf still put up a better fight than Riker or Geordi.
+Even Riker puts up a better fight than he does.